thivsiv/-Snakes-Ladders-Game/README.md

 # 🐍 Snakes and Ladders Game 🎲

-A modern implementation of the classic Snakes and Ladders board game with enhanced features and an AI opponent.
+A modern implementation of the classic Snakes and Ladders board game with enhanced features and an AI opponent using React.

 ## ✨ Features